soyachin/canvas_bulk_download/README.md

 ## Prerequisites:
 1. A python environment that has the libraries `canvasapi`, `colorama`, and `InquirerPy` installed.
 Once you install Python 3 (and activate your virtual environment if applicable), you can run `pip install canvasapi colorama InquirerPy` to install the necessary packages.
 2. A Canvas API token.
 You can get one by visiting your Canvas settings page and clicking "+ New Access Token" under the "Approved Integrations" section.
-Copy the token to your clipboard, then open `canvas_bulk_download.py` and paste the token between the double quotes in the line `CANVAS_TOKEN = ""` (line 19).

     **Warning!** Like all API tokens, keep this secret.
 If you paste your Canvas API token elsewhere, someone could end up accessing your Canvas account!

 ## Usage: